-Catherine, with her mom and big brother - cloth diapers drying on the line in the background
+Catherine, as an infant, with her mom and big brother - notice the cloth diapers drying on the line in the background!

 I have diapered eleven babies, over 26 years.

 Not that I'm that old, or have that many children!
 Let me explain . .
 When I was ten, my Mom had twins, Bradley and Bonnie.
 Being the oldest girl - I was put on diaper-duty, whenever possible.

 My older brother, Paul, and I had the chore of hauling the diapers to the laundromat on Saturdays.